 QSE 1:

 This QSE represents generation only with no Load Serving Entities.
-It makes bilateral sales and bids in ERCOT run ancillary services markets.
+It makes bilateral sales and bids in ERCOT managed ancillary services markets.
 Because it does not represent loads, it has no ancillary service requirements except for sales of ancillary services.

 QSE 2:

 This QSE represents Load Serving Entities only with no generation.
 It buys its energy needs through bilateral contracts.
-It has an ancillary service requirement of 5 MW and it chooses to purchase that requirement bilaterally from QSE 1 rather than through the ERCOT run ancillary service market.
+It has an ancillary service requirement of 5 MW and it chooses to purchase that requirement bilaterally from QSE 1 rather than through the ERCOT managed ancillary service market.

 QSE 3:

-This QSE represents both load and generation and chooses to get its ancillary services from the ERCOT run ancillary service market.
+This QSE represents both load and generation and chooses to get its ancillary services from the ERCOT managed ancillary service market.
 It has an ancillary service requirement of 5 MW.

 QSE 4:

 This QSE represents both load and generation.
-It has an ancillary service requirement of 10 MW and chooses to get one half of its ancillary services from the ERCOT run ancillary service market and self arrange the other half.
+It has an ancillary service requirement of 10 MW and chooses to get one half of its ancillary services from the ERCOT managed ancillary service market and self arrange the other half.

 The schedule for this generic ancillary service reported to ERCOT for each of the QSE is shown below.